jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 You might be thinking, the judges should make the audition blind.
 But it already was, no judge could see the musicians perform.
 Now you might be thinking, well, I guess that's it, the males were just better.

 Instead of accepting that observation, the symphony tried something else.
-The judges asked the musicians to take their shoes off before walking on the audition stage.
-Now the judges couldn't see them, or hear their shoes.
+The judges asked the musicians to take their shoes off before walking onto the audition stage.
+Now the judges couldn't see the candidates, or hear their shoes.

 And within a few years, the symphony was about equal men and women.